ahmed-mans/ahmed-mans/README.md

 - ⚡ Fun fact: ...
 -->
 ### About me
-I am *Computer Vision Engineer*, with a strong background in Machine Learning, Deep Learning and Electronics.
+I am __Computer Vision Engineer__, with a strong background in Machine Learning, Deep Learning and Electronics.
+I specialize in solving challenges using Deep Learning, OpenCV, Tensoflow and Pytorch.

 ### Technical Skills